brianscherner/fly-fishing-journal/research-and-planning-log.md

 #### Wednesday, 7/3/24

 * 9:00am - 10:30am: Added functionality to allow a user to only create/read/update/delete trips that they created.

+* 10:30am - 12:00pm: Finished hosting project using Firebase, and worked on project's README.